Why early detection can be difficult

 The inability to perform basic motor skills such as walking, dressing, and eating a meal is known as apraxia.
 This is quite different from weakness or paralysis caused by a stroke.
 A person with apraxia has literally forgotten how to perform these activities.
 Usually, apraxia develops gradually, but in some cases, it begins abruptly.
 Apraxia may first be evident in fine hand movements, showing up in illegible handwriting and clumsiness in buttoning clothing.
 Everyday skills like using a phone or switching channels on a TV set may disappear.
 Eventually the ability to chew, walk, or sit up in a chair is lost.

-Troublesome changes in behavior are a common feature of the disease.
-Examples include being stubborn, resisting care, refusing to give up unsafe activities, pacing or hand-wringing, wandering, using obscene or abusive language, stealing, hiding things, getting lost, engaging in inappropriate sexual behavior, urinating in unsuitable places, wearing too few or too many clothes, eating inappropriate objects, dropping lit cigarettes, and so on.
-A particular behavior can disappear as a patient’s abilities further deteriorate (for example, verbal abuse declines as aphasia progresses), only to be replaced with new problems.
+Troublesome changes in behaviour are a common feature of the disease.
+Examples include being stubborn, resisting care, refusing to give up unsafe activities, pacing or hand-wringing, wandering, using obscene or abusive language, stealing, hiding things, getting lost, engaging in inappropriate sexual behaviour, urinating in unsuitable places, wearing too few or too many clothes, eating inappropriate objects, dropping lit cigarettes, and so on.
+A particular behaviour can disappear as a patient’s abilities further deteriorate (for example, verbal abuse declines as aphasia progresses), only to be replaced with new problems.

 A strong emotional response to a minor problem is another symptom of the disease.
 Catastrophic reactions can involve crying inconsolably, shouting, swearing, agitated pacing, refusing to participate in an activity, or striking out at another person.
 The usual triggers include fatigue, stress, discomfort, and the failure to understand a situation.
 Essentially, a catastrophic reaction is the response of an overwhelmed, frightened person who feels cornered and is trying to protect himself or herself.
 The behavior is caused by brain dysfunction and is mostly beyond the person’s control.